IBM-OSS-Support/DataSynchronization/docs/en/contribution/setupdockerimage.md

     ```

     Then you can find the installer package in dir `seatunnel-dist/target/apache-seatunnel-${project.version}.tar.gz`.

   * #### To build the binary for Web UI follow the below steps
-    change to the project directory for web
+    * Change to the project directory for web
      ```
      cd DataSynchronization/web
      ```
-      compile the code using below commands to create binary
+    * Compile the code using below commands to create binary
      ```
      mvn spotless:apply
      sh build.sh code